thetechcatalyst/CE9-projects/README.md

 Screen that can be pressed directly and the call dialed.

 ### Calculator
 This is a calculator for use on screen on the DX80.

-At this time the app is not yet working.
+Currently this is in early BETA with very limited features.